aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/1-inject-envoy-kyverno/index.en.md

 ---
-title : "Use envoy proxy to sign requests" weight : 26
+title: "Use envoy proxy to sign requests"
+weight: 26
 ---

 In this module, we'll explore how to utilize Envoy Proxy to perform AWS Signature Version 4 (SigV4) signing for our requests and proxy HTTPS requests to AWS Cloud Map.
 Additionally, we'll leverage Kyverno to dynamically inject the sidecar configuration into the application pod.